link to ringley website

 Service Charge Dispute In The Supreme Court

-The UK Supreme Court has ruled against a retail tenant in an ongoing servicechargesorted.co.uk/blogs/digital-solution-can-improve-the-whole-process-by-making-it-faster-and-more-transparent'>service charge dispute with its previous landlord.
+The UK Supreme Court has ruled against a retail tenant in an ongoing servicechargesorted.co.uk/blogs/service-charge-disputes-what-cam-be-disputed-how-and-the-role-of-the-first-role-tenancy-agreements-made-easy'>planetrent.co.uk/blog/could-a-tax-tribunal-ruling-mean-btl-investors-avoid-3-stamp-duty-surcharge'>tribunal'>service charge dispute with its previous landlord.
 The decision is expected to have major implications for commercial landlords and tenants.
 While the tenant's final appeal has been dismissed, the court's decision creates an opportunity for other tenants to challenge or recover amounts imposed by their landlords in similar cases.

-The Supreme Court rules that a tenant disputing a verified servicechargesorted.co.uk/blogs/digital-solution-can-improve-the-whole-process-by-making-it-faster-and-more-transparent'>service charge levied by their landlord must first pay the charge in full.
+The Supreme Court rules that a tenant disputing a verified servicechargesorted.co.uk/blogs/service-charge-disputes-what-cam-be-disputed-how-and-the-role-of-the-first-role-tenancy-agreements-made-easy'>planetrent.co.uk/blog/could-a-tax-tribunal-ruling-mean-btl-investors-avoid-3-stamp-duty-surcharge'>tribunal'>service charge levied by their landlord must first pay the charge in full.
 They also stated that any arguments against the charge, except for fraud claims or obvious mistakes, could be raised later in the legal process.

 The right to set off against service charges is quashed